 Common Mistakes

-Constantly moving the camera.
+Moving the camera constantly.
 New players pan their view looking for enemies.
-By the time you spot someone, they’ve already shot you.
-Pick a direction and trust it.
+By the time you spot someone, they've already shot you.
+Pick a direction and commit.

 Using sprint.
 Sprinting makes noise and reduces accuracy.
 In a one-shot game, accuracy matters more than speed.
 Walk, don't run.